 Frequently asked questions

-Why does Boulder require Class 4 shingles?
+Why does Boulder require an inspection on roof replacements?

 Wind/hail deductible notice